- 1 Best Portable Water Filters On The Market

 This is not to discourage you from buying a pocket water filter.
 In fact, many people prefer spending extra money in order to get some portable purification systems used by the military.
 As we all know, this is a sign of quality.
 In any case, there are still drawbacks and here are some of them:

 - Not effective against many contaminants – in all fairness, portable water filters typically specialize in removing only certain threats from filthy water.
-There’s hardly a product out there which will take care of sediment, heavy metals, and viruses at the same time.
+There’s hardly a product out there that will take care of sediment, heavy metals, and viruses at the same time.
 Such properties are typical for way more complex and advanced devices such as the finest reverse osmosis water systems.

-- It’s not great if you venture with others – little filters are more or less designated for a single person use.
+- It’s not great if you venture with others – little filters are more or less designated for single person use.
 Even though hygiene is not a top priority during an outing, we still cannot neglect the fact that it is not recommended for people to drink from the same mouthpiece.

 - You almost always need a spare one – it is hard to keep track of how much life the filter has left.
 During the first days after a purchase, you won’t have such worries but what happens when you’ve been using your little filtration buddy for 8 months?
 It can stop being effective any second and you might be stuck without any water to drink out there.
 Carrying 2 portable water filters for travel is perhaps the smartest thing to do in this case.